PaperMC/docs/docs/paper/admin/reference/system-properties.md

 #### debug.rewriteForIde:

 - **default**: `unset`
 - **description**: Removes the NMS revision from the stack trace to allow for easier debugging in IDEs.
+It also remaps plugin CB calls to remove the version information.

 #### convertLegacySigns: